 - Rolling pin to rollout the dough. if you don't have a rolling pin then use a glass lightly floured to roll out the dough.

 How to freeze cinnamon rolls

 Baked cinnamon rolls should be frozen un-frosted.
 After cooling wrap each roll tightly in plastic wrap and place in a Ziploc bag.
-When ready to eat, heat the rolls in the microwave for about 30-45 seconds in 15 second intervals.
+When ready to eat, heat the rolls in the microwave for about 30-45 seconds in 15-second intervals.

 The frosting is so easy to make, I suggest mixing it up fresh.
 However, if you want to freeze the frosting then portion it out in individual servings and freeze separately from the rolls.
-When ready to frost heat in microwave for a few seconds before spreading over the warm cinnamon roll.
+When ready to frost heat in the microwave for a few seconds before spreading over the warm cinnamon roll.